Anthony Joshua says Tyson Fury would accept a fight faster than Deontay Wilder

 "It's not even about me now, it's gone past that.
 It's about the sport and our legacy, and I've always said, if he wants to create his legacy and be a future Hall-Of-Famer, he should come see us."

-Dillian Whyte has also voiced his desire for another fight after Joshua emerged with a stoppage win from a brutal battle in 2015, a challenge which could be accepted by his long-term rival.
+Dillian Whyte has also voiced his desire for another fight after Joshua avenged his amateur loss with a stoppage win in 2015, a challenge which could be accepted by his long-term rival.

 "You know I want that fight," said Joshua.
 "North west versus south London.
 It was a great fight, our first one as amateurs.
 He did really well.
 I took a pasting.